Marioegidio/hot-cool/README.md

 <br>

-## **Hot&Cool**
+## **Hot & Cool**

 Hot&Cool is a project with the purpose to demonstrate the potential of the suggested architecture to collect data from IoT sensors and logging this data on an external data manager.<br><br>
 In detail it provides the simulation of a temperature sensors that sends the temperature on a topic.
-When arrives a new temperature is triggered a function that write on a determinated topic.
+When arrives a new temperature is triggered a nuclio function that write on a determinated topic.
 - if the temperature is less than 22° writes on the thermostat topic to start all radiators with some power (the power depends on the temperature)
 - if the temperature is more than 26° writes on the conditioner topic to start the conditioner with some power (the power depends on the temperature)
 - if the temperature is between 22° and 26° turns off the conditioner and all radiators

 In any case is sent a log on the tablet topic to show to the user what is happening.

 <br>

-The application is composed by five functions:
+The application is composed by six functions:

 * **[Temperature Handler](#temperature-handler-function)**, is triggered by a new MQTT message on the topic "iot/sensors/temperature".
-* **[Temperature Sensor](#send-random-temperature-function)**, sends a new temperature value on the MQTT on the topic "iot/sensors/temperature" once a minute.
+* **[Temperature Sensor](#send-random-temperature-function)**, sends a new temperature value on the MQTT topic "iot/sensors/temperature" once a minute.
 * **[Tablet](#tablet)**, logs the behavior of the Temperature Handler function, this functions is subscribed to "iot/devices/tablet".
 Is a JavaScript function for Node.js and is executed on an external machine.
-* **[Smartphone](#iot-client)**, a general purpose Android MQTT Client subcribed to "iot/devices/tablet" to show to the user what is happening.
+* **[IoT-Client](#iot-client)**, a general purpose Android MQTT Client subcribed to "iot/devices/tablet" to show to the user what is happening.
 * **[Conidtioner](#conditioner)**, simulates the behavior of the air conditioner.
 This functions is subscribed to "iot/devices/conditioner".
-According to the power and temperature recieved take an action.
+According to the power and temperature recieved it takes an action.
 Is a JavaScript function for Node.js and is executed on an external machine.
 * **[Thermostat](#thermostat)**, simulates the behavior of the thermostat.
 This functions is subscribed to "iot/devices/thermostat".
-According to the power and temperature recieved take an action.
+According to the power and temperature recieved it takes an action.
 Is a JavaScript function for Node.js and is executed on an external machine.
+*
-The first step to do is access to the Nuclio dashboard and create a new project named IOT-MQTT.
+The first step to do is access to the Nuclio dashboard and create a new project. (you can set your preferd name)

 <br>